SynchronVM/SynchronVM/README.md

 stack build
 ```

-The command above builds an executable called `camiotc` in somewhere
+The command above builds an executable called `camiotc` somewhere
-under the '.stack-work' directory that the `stack` tool generates.
+under the `.stack-work` directory that the `stack` tool generates.

 To install the binary to `$HOME/.local/bin` issue the command: